vibze/DARFormBuilder/README.md

 Framework offers a convenient controller for building forms.
 It is instantiated using a JSON configuration file, which can provide fields configurations, initial values and interaction logic.

-Below is an annotated JSON config example
+Below is a JSON config example:

 ```Javascript
 {